christensenst/loaddata-example/README.md

 # Steps to reproduce

-1. clone the repo and cd into to top-level directory:
+1. Clone the repo and `cd` into to top-level directory:

     ```
     git clone git@github.com:christensenst/loaddata-example.git